-Should open source licenses fight evil?
+Should open source licences fight evil?

 Last Thursday, in response to Chef’s willingness to do business with US Immigrations and Customs Enforcement (ICE), one open source developer pulled his software from Chef, causing customer systems to go down.
 By Friday, Chef not only fixed the outage, but also reversed its policy of doing business with ICE.

 You can’t blame a software developer for wanting their code to be used only for good.
 But others would go further.
-Many are advocating for open source software licenses that would prevent software from being used immorally or unethically, however that might be defined.
+Many are advocating for open source software licences that would prevent software from being used immorally or unethically, however that might be defined.

-It’s these latter licenses, like the Hippocratic License, that mean well but do harm to the very open source software they hope to help.
+It’s these latter licenses, like the Hippocratic Licence, that mean well but do harm to the very open source software they hope to help.

 First, define some harm

-The Hippocratic License is clear in its aims: “This license is derived from the MIT License, as amended to limit the impact of the unethical use of open source software.”
-In other words, it’s an extension of one of open source’s most open of licenses.
+The Hippocratic Licence is clear in its aims: “This licence is derived from the MIT Licence, as amended to limit the impact of the unethical use of open source software.”
+In other words, it’s an extension of one of open source’s most open of licences.
 The problem, however, is that it isn’t.
-Open, that is:
+Open, that is.

 The software may not be used by individuals, corporations, governments, or other groups for systems or activities that actively and knowingly endanger, harm, or otherwise threaten the physical, mental, economic, or general well-being of underprivileged individuals or groups.